willh/lambda-helloworld-config/README.md

 This project for `helloWorldFunction` contains the lambda request handler for replying with a hello response to a name parameter, a context wrapper class and some unit tests.

+The response is formatted into HTML using a Mustache template defined in `src/main/resources/hellopage.mustache`.
+To return turn the HTML string from the lambda to users as a proper HTML response, use an API Gateway endpoint mapping the request parameter and returning the response with a body mapping template to set a response type of 'text/html'.

 The `ContextWrapper` class is used to wrap the lambda execution context class with a few convenience methods for determining the alias and version of the lambda, and from inferring the execution environment from the function name assuming a naming convention like `helloWorldFunction_dev` or `helloWorldFunction_prd`.

 Configuration is stored in a DynamoDB to which the lambda must be given IAM access permissions, and assumes a configuration table naming convention like `helloWorldFunctionConfig`.

 When executing, the lambda depends on a DynamoDB table entry for the environment keyed on `environmentId` and containing a string property `responseLanguage`.

-See accompanying blog post for details <TBC>
+See accompanying blog post for details {TBC}

 ### To run the lambda